Triangulated categories of mixed motives: Relative cycles

-depends only on $\alpha$ and not on the chosen families. \begin{df} Adopting the previous notations and hypothesis, we define the pullback cycle of $\alpha$ along the morphism $f:S' \rightarrow S$ as the cycle with domain $X'$
+depends only on $\alpha$ and not on the chosen families. \end{num} \begin{df} Adopting the preceding notations and hypothesis, we define the \emph{pullback cycle} of $\alpha$ along the morphism $f:S' \rightarrow S$ as the cycle with domain $X'$

 \end{df}